 \section{Other Preference Learning Algorithms}

-Our \alg method consists of data filtering and preference learning.
-The aforementioned experiments are all based on DPO for convenience, but other preference learning algorithms like IPO \citep{ipo} and SLiC \citep{slic, slichf} are also possible.
-We experiment with IPO and SLiC \footnote{ We choose \textbf{rank} calibration loss and \textbf{cross entropy} regularization loss, which is the same as SLiC-HF. } on the \emph{goal latent representation} on several tasks and the results are listed in \ref{tab:ipo}.
-It can be observed that both DPO and IPO improve task performance across different environments.
-Different tasks are suited to different algorithms (which may also be related to hyperparameters), but performance almost consistently improves after \alg, and a \emph{goal latent representation} with just 512-dimensional parameters is sufficient.
+Our \alg framework consists of data filtering and preference learning.
+The aforementioned experiments are all based on DPO for convenience, but other preference learning algorithms like SLiC-HF~\citep{slic, slichf} IPO \citep{ipo} are also possible.
+We experiment them on the latent goal on several tasks and the results are listed in Table~\ref{tab:ipo}.
+It can be observed that all of them improve task performance across different environments.
+Different tasks are suited to different algorithms (which may also be related to hyperparameters), but performance almost consistently improves after \alg, and a latent goal with just 512-dimensional parameters is sufficient.